 - Fully Meets Expectations;

-- Exceeds Expectations; or
+- Outstanding/Top contributor; or

-- Outstanding/Top contributor.
+- Exceeds Expectations.

 The amount of the performance increase shall be based upon the Compa-ratio of their existing pay rate in relation to the mid-point of the range for their position classification, by quartile, as set forth on Appendix B.